holbemn/jekyll-now/_posts/2018-12-17-Holbemn_Recommends_No.1.md

 With this installment of Dispatches on Therapy, I'm adding a new form of post, one that may feel even looser, (they thought it couldn't be done).
 Though I am a therapist, I still find myself spending a highly unmindful amount of time engaging with my phone and consuming media of all sorts.
 And while I'm trying to curb that, I figure I might as well turn some of my browsing into something more... intentional.

-Hence, Holbemn Recommends!
+Hence, <em>Holbemn Recommends</em>!
 I want to take the time here and there to share a few of my favorite things from art to music to interviews and journalism which speak into and inform my therapy practice, or fuel me more personally and artistically.
 I hope you (mindfully) enjoy them and find some of the same inspiration that I have.

 Let's kick this off.